Novinky

 Zuzana Balkóová is a Slovak astrophysics student currently pursuing her PhD at Charles University in Prague, and also working at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with her in Slovak, Czech or English.

 Having received her bachelor's degree from physics in her beloved hometown Nitra, Slovakia, and her master's degree from astronomy and astrophysics in the capital, Bratislava, she is currently settled in Prague.
-Her specialization lies in the field of exoplanetary research, focusing mainly on exoplanetary atmospheres through spectroscopy and photometry.
+Her specialization lies in the field of exoplanetary research, focusing mainly on migration scenarios of hot Jupiters.
 As a member of the local exoplanetary group, she participates in remote night observing using dedicated telescope at ESO's La Silla Observatory in Chile.
 Besides astronomy, she enjoys nature, animals, books, movies, games and music.
 While not a keen traveller, she hopes to one day see the northern lights and witness an annular solar eclipse, since these seem more likely than her ever going to space... although that would be great!

 Maïmouna Brigitte comes from France.
 She is a PhD student at Charles University and works at the Astronomical Institute of the Czech Academy of Sciences (Spořilov, Prague).
 You can chat with her in French or English.